datkk06/OpenStack-Tutorial/Content/neutron.md

 # systemctl restart openstack-nova-compute
 ```

-Cehck the list of Agents
+Check the list of Agents
 ```
 # neutron agent-list
 +--------------------------------------+--------------------+-----------+-------+----------------+---------------------------+